What are the aims of this leaflet?

 What is folliculitis decalvans?

 Folliculitis decalvans is a rare chronic (long term) inflammatory condition of the scalp.
-Very rarely it can affect other hair-bearing skin such as beard, armpits, pubic area and legs.
+Very rarely it can affect other hair-bearing skin such as the beard, armpits, pubic area and legs.
 The prolonged inflammation that usually occurs leads to scarring.
 Folliculitis decalvans is derived from Latin and means inflammation of the hair root associated with hair loss.

 Folliculitis decalvans is not contagious and is not a type of skin cancer.